karttur/arduino/_posts/2020/2020-08-07-component-mosfet-xenon.markdown

 ### Introduction

-A _metal oxide semiconductor field-effect transistor_, or MOSFET is a type of transistor that is used for opening and closing a circuit
+A _metal oxide semiconductor field-effect transistor_, or MOSFET is a type of transistor that is used for opening and closing a circuit.
+MOSFETs are the most manufactured human artefact on the planet.
+In Arduino projects, MOSFETs are typically used for switching power consuming actuators between On and Off states.
+Typica actuators include motors and stronger light sources.

-The project described here used the _Mothorized pinwheel_ project (number 09) the from [Arduino Projects Book](https://bastiaanvanhengel.files.wordpress.com/2016/06/arduino_projects_book.pdf), as inspiration.
-All the online instructions and youtube videos I found were more or less confusing and all failed to present the required theoretical knowledge and the practical steps.

 ### MOSFET